boylesoftware/x2node-rsparser/README.md

 The module exposes the following functions:

-* `createResultSetParser(recordTypes, topRecordTypeName)` - Used to create a new parser.
+* `getResultSetParser(recordTypes, topRecordTypeName)` - Used to create a new parser.
 The first argument is an instance of `RecordTypesLibrary` provided by the [x2node-records](https://www.npmjs.com/package/x2node-records) module.
 The second argument is a string that specifies the name of the record type extracted bu the parser from the result set.

   Note, that before a new parser instance can be used, it must be initialized with the result set column labels called the *columns markup*.